New York Child Custody Laws for Unmarried Parents

 If you would like to learn more about New York custody laws for unmarried parents the following links provide additional information:

-Have Your Custody Case Reviewed by a New York Attorney
+Get Help With Your Custody Case From a New York Attorney

-Child custody battles are notoriously difficult and emotional.
+Child custody battles are notoriously difficult and emotional, typically benefiting from outside counsel.
 Having a qualified lawyer assist can help ensure that the outcome of custody proceedings is fair to you, regardless of your marital status.
-Get started today with a free evaluation of your legal options.
+Get started today and find a New York child custody attorney near you.

 Contact a qualified attorney.